The Sir Richard Williams Foundation conducts its operations independently and has no political or industry ties.

 Gus McLachlan has been responsible for generating Australian Defence capability in cyber space, electronic warfare and command and control systems.
 He completed two years as Head of Army Modernisation, during which time he worked closely with industry to commence a major recapitalisation of Army equipment and to network the systems of the Army.

 Gus McLachlan’s military career concluded after he led Land Forces Command where he was responsible for 35,000 women and men of the Army.

-He led a major structural transformation of the command in order to field new cyber and electronic warfare capacity.
+She was Managing Editor at Australian Defence Magazine Group, working in the company for 15 years.
+Katherine joined the ADM team in 2006 as a staff writer and was appointed editor in Canberra at the beginning of 2008.
+She took on the expanded role of Managing Editor of Yaffa Media’s ADM Group at the beginning of 2018.
 While she has a background in business journalism and economics, she has also completed a Masters of Strategy and Policy at the University of New South Wales at the Australian Defence Force Academy, graduating in 2010.
 She was a member of the Defence Industry Study Course (DISC) in 2017.